PFL Rates & Withholdings

 *NY Department of Labor releases the updated NYSAWW every March 31.

 While Paid Family Leave is frequently referred to as an employee-funded benefit, businesses are not required to withhold from employees.
-If you decide to take deductions, you can’t take more than the employee’s maximum contribution (check out the ABCs of PFL for more details).
+If you decide to take deductions to recoup some or all of the PFL premium you have to pay, you can’t take more than each employee’s maximum contribution (check out the ABCs of PFL for more details).
 The maximum contribution may change every year.

 Read more on how these PFL withholdings are required to be structured.